green-coding-solutions/documentation/content/en/docs/measuring/carbon/sci.md

         - If none is activated machine energy will be excluded from the SCI.
     - A *Network IO* provider must be activated to populate this value with the network energy.
     - If none is activated network energy will be excluded from the SCI.
-- *I:* Configured in the `config.yml`.
-Set the intensity of your used grid location
+- *I:* Supplied by a *carbon intensity* metric provider, which sets the intensity of your used grid location.
+You can choose between a static value and live grid data.
+See [Grid Carbon Intensity →]({{< relref "grid-carbon-intensity" >}})
+    - If none is activated no carbon can be attributed and the SCI will not be calculated.
 - *M:* Configured in the `config.yml`.
 Set the embodied carbon of your used machine

 ## Example applications